 Conclusion

-For many applications, the optimal solution combines both approaches strategically.
-Use traditional storage where it excels—private data, complex permissions, guaranteed performance.
-Use IPFS where it shines—public content distribution, permanent archives, bandwidth-heavy applications.
+The key is understanding your requirements deeply.
+For many applications, the optimal solution combines both approaches strategically — use traditional storage where it excels, and IPFS where it shines.

 As Web3 technologies mature and traditional providers adapt, we'll likely see more convergence between these approaches.
 Until then, understanding the strengths and weaknesses of each option ensures you can make informed decisions for your storage architecture.